tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/create-account-sas.md

 - YYYY-MM-DDThh:mm:ssTZD

 For the date portion of these formats, YYYY is a four-digit year representation, MM is a two-digit month representation, and DD is a two-digit day representation.
 For the time portion, hh is the hour representation in 24-hour notation, mm is the two-digit minute representation, and ss is the two-digit second representation.
 A time designator T separates the date and time portions of the string, while a time zone designator TZD specifies the UTC time zone.

-### Constructing the Signature String
+### Constructing the signature string

 To construct the signature string for an account SAS, first construct the string-to-sign from the fields comprising the request, then encode the string as UTF-8 and compute the signature using the HMAC-SHA256 algorithm.
 Note that fields included in the string-to-sign must be URL-decoded.

  To construct the string-to-sign for an account SAS, use the following format: